sst/sst/www/docs/environment-variables.md

    npx sst secrets set STRIPE_KEY sk_test_abc123
    ```

-4. Finally in your function code, use the [`@serverless-stack/node/config`](packages/node.md#config) helper library to reference the secret value:
+4. Finally in your function code, use the [`@serverless-stack/node/config`](packages/node.md#config) helper library to reference the secret value (you may need to manually install the library with npm/yarn if you created your app using [`create-sst`](packages/create-sst.md) ) :

    ```ts
    import { Config } from "@serverless-stack/node/config";